-We need to nurture this relationship with him and, I am sure, we will desire to do so, we will long for these hours in his presence.
+We need to nurture this relationship with him and, I am sure, once we have tasted his presence, we will desire to do so, we will long for these hours with him.

-If we truly love Jesus or want to love him in the way King Solomon describes it, it will need a lot of effort from our side, going against our flesh, i.e. our tiredness, complacency, discouragement, and resisting the distractions of the world with its busyness, by prioritising our time with our Beloved.
+If we truly love Jesus or want to love him in the way King Solomon describes it, it will need a lot of effort from our side, going against our flesh, our tiredness, complacency, discouragement, and resisting the distractions of the world with its busyness; and prioritising our time with our Beloved.